 Travel by Personal Automobile: Equal to the IRS mileage allowance for business use of personal car at time of travel;

-Per Diem amount covers Lodging, Meals, Ground Transportation and Incidental Expenses
+Per Diem includes Lodging, Meals, Ground Transportation and Incidental Expenses

 Other Expenses: The actual costs incurred from postage, delivery, photography, reproduction of documents, preparation of exhibits, storage of materials or other reasonable expenditures.